Effect of receptor clustering on chemotactic performance of Escherichia coli: sensing versus adaptation

 {\it Competition between sensing and adaptation:} The probability to find a receptor cluster in the active state is $[1+\exp(F_L - F_m)]^{-1}$, where $F_L$ is the sum of ligand binding energy of all dimers in the cluster and $F_m$ is the total methylation of all those dimers.
 Since the contribution due to ligand binding is the same for all dimers, $F_L$ is proportional to $n$.
-As the cell swims up (down) the ligand concentration gradient, $F_L$ increases (decreases) with time (see Eq. \ref{eq:ep}) and this change is proportionately larger with $n$.
-This means as $n$ increases, the activity of a receptor cluster decreases (increases) quickly during an uphill (downhill) run, thereby elongating (shortening) the run.
+As the cell swims up (down) the ligand concentration gradient, $F_L$ increases (decreases) with time [see Eq. (\ref{eq:ep})] and this change is proportionately larger with $n$.
+This means as $n$ increases, the activity of a receptor cluster decreases (increases) quickly during an uphill (downhill) run, thereby elongating (shortening) the run, since activity controls the tumbling rate (see model details in Ref. \cite{sup_mat}).
 This is why the chemotactic performance gets better with $n$.
-For large $n$, however, activity fluctuations increase.
+For large $n$, however, the number of clusters is less and the activity which is calculated by averaging over all clusters, now shows large fluctuations.
 Switching the activity state of one large cluster brings about large change in the total activity of the cell.
 For example, when the activity gets too low, all the inactive dimers in a cluster tend to get methylated.
 This increases $F_m$ significantly and the change in $F_m$ overrides the change in $F_L$.
 See Fig. \ref{fig:aft} for a typical time-series of cluster activity, $F_m$ and $F_L$ for a large $n$ value.
 In Fig. \ref{fig:delft} we plot the average change $\Delta F_m$ in methylation free energy as a function of time during an uphill run of the cell for various different $n$.
-The change in $F_L$ has been shown by a continuous line for reference.
+The change in $F_L$ has been shown with a continuous line for reference.
 These plots clearly show for large $n$ the change in $F_m$ overtakes the change in $F_L$.
 The variation in cluster free energy is then controlled by $F_m$.
-The cell is now less sensitive to ligand concentration profile.
-This reduces its chemotactic efficiency.
+The cell is now less sensitive to the ligand concentration profile.
+A shorter uphill run and a longer downhill run now become increasingly likely.
+In Fig. \ref{fig:aft}d we plot the probability to find a negative net displacement of the cell during a time interval $T$ and indeed after reaching a minimum this probability increases again for large $n$.
+This reduces the value of the chemotactic drift velocity and brings down the performance when $n$ is large.